Primary Navigation Mobile

 What power options are there?

 As with other electric cars, it offers a smooth power delivery which really suits this well-mannered crossover.
-It lacks the snap acceleration of a Tesla Model Y but it certainly keeps up with the likes of Hyundai and Skoda.
+It lacks the snap acceleration of a Tesla Model Y but it certainly keeps up with the likes of the Hyundai Ioniq 5 and Skoda Enyaq.
+What it excels in is refinement and smoothness, just as you’d expect from a Lexus, packing electric power.

-The power’s also quite nicely modulated, helping you to drive the RZ smoothly as befits its status as a luxury vehicle,
+This power’s also quite nicely modulated, helping you to drive the RZ smoothly as befits its status as a luxury vehicle, with no spikes in the power delivery or a tendency to spin its wheels or break traction in a way less urbane EVs can do.

 What’s it like to drive?